ANever/meshless-inverse-mfg/README.md

 Repository for publication "Meshless methods application for mean field game coefficient inverse problem"

-# structure
+# Repository structure

-The code for numerical experiments with requirements and instructions are located in subfolders of '\code'.
+The code for numerical experiments with requirements and instructions are located in subfolders of `\code`.

-The code for plotting results is located in '\plots'.
+The code for plotting results is located in `\plots`.